Full-Time/Part-time Positions

 Location: National Mississippi River Museum & Aquarium

 The National Mississippi River Museum & Aquarium is an outgrowth of the Dubuque County Historical Society, which also operates the Mathias Ham Historic Site, is home to the National Rivers Hall of Fame, and supports a national outreach program called RiverWorks Discovery.
-Its mission is to inspire stewardship by creating educational experiences where history and rivers come alive.
+Its mission is to inspire stewardship through educational experiences where history and rivers come alive.

 The Dubuque County Historical Society and its properties, the National Mississippi River Museum & Aquarium and Mathias Ham Historic Site, are committed to embracing diversity, practicing equity, and ensuring accessibility and inclusion.
 We continually strive to achieve a welcoming environment in all our spaces, where our staff and community feel reflected and valued for their unique perspectives and backgrounds.
 DEAI values guide and impact all the decisions the museum makes, both internal and external.